darg0001/Bias/README.md

 This repository contains all the corresponding code to replicate tables and figures in ``When Algorithms Import Private Bias into Public Enforcement: The Promise and Limitations of Statistical De-Biasing Solutions''.

 ### Directions
+1. Save the raw Yelp data from Kang et al. [reference] to the data folder.

-1. Update global file-paths in 'functions/define_paths.py' to your local directory settings.
+2. Update global file-paths in 'functions/define_paths.py' to your local directory settings.
 [Add]

-2. [Finish]
+3. [Finish]

 ### Authors